jmurga/Analytical.jl/docs/src/empirical.md

 In addition, for each model, we retrieve negative selection coefficients and shape parameter to perform ABC inference.

 # Computational pipeline
-The next sections describe the whole pipeline to automatize analytical estimations, empirical data parse, summary statistic estimation and ABC inference.
+The following sections describe the whole pipeline to automatize analytical estimations, empirical data parse, summary statistic estimation, and ABC inference.

 The software is prepared to parallelize each pipeline step using Julia [Distributed](https://docs.julialang.org/en/v1/manual/distributed-computing/) computing.
-Distributing the process into threads has a cost in RAM memory, please make some tests in your machine before to execute expensives models.
-Nonetheless, distributing the estimation into threads highly decrease the pipeline execution time.
-It is almost mandatory to parallelize at least the rates estimations.
+Distributing the process into threads has a cost in RAM.
+Please make some tests in your machine before executing expensive models.
+Nonetheless, distributing the estimation into threads decreases the pipeline execution time.
+It is almost mandatory to parallelize at least the rate estimations.

-The following examples as well as the analysis described at REF were tested using a laptop with the following hardware:
+The following examples, as well as the analysis described at REF, were tested using a laptop with the following hardware:
 - Intel i7-7700HQ (8) @ 3.800GHz
 - 16GB RAM DDR4 2400MHz